 Making A Difference in Our County

 Georgia 4-H’s mission is to assist youth in acquiring knowledge, developing life skills and forming attitudes that will enable them to become self-directing, productive and contributing members of society.
-This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy and citizenship.
-Glascock County 4-H has made a tremendous impact on the lives of young people through local programming delivered in-school, after-school, through summer classes and activities, and through district and statewide events and competitions.
-Local highlights include community service projects such as Adopt-A-Highway and Birthday Buddies at the local nursing home.
+This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation and citizenship.
+The Glascock County 4-H Club has made a tremendous impact on the lives of young people through local programming delivered in the school system, after school, during summer classes and activities, and through district and statewide events and competitions.
+Local highlights include community service projects such as Adopt-a-Highway and Birthday Buddies at the local nursing home.

 UGA Extension Family and Consumer Sciences (FACS) agents provide answers for Georgians about canning, freezing, food preservation and safety each and every day.
 Foodborne illness can be costly to the state and community, and can even be deadly.
 The elderly, chronically ill and young children are at high risk for complications to foodborne illnesses that may require hospitalization.
 Preventing illnesses keeps parents from missing work and losing pay that can be spent for goods in the local economy.
 Improperly thawed or mishandled food can easily cause economic disaster.
 Just one case of foodborne illness can cost millions in medical costs.
 To assist our county residents, publications featuring all aspects of food preservation and food safety are available in our local office.
 UGA FACS agents provide ServSafe® certification classes for individuals in the food service industry.
 This certification is required by all food-service establishments.
 The adoption of safe food-handling practices benefits all Georgians by reducing food poisoning and associated health care costs.